Use Langflow as an MCP client

 .env

-file to MCP, but it doesn't pass global variables declared in the Langflow UI.
+file to MCP, but it doesn't pass global variables declared in your Langflow Settings.
 To define an MCP server environment variable as a global variable, add it to Langflow's.env

 file at startup.
 For more information, see global variables. -